 HOW TO USE TIKTOK TO CONNECT WITH KIDS

 TikTok is one of the most loved apps by tweens and teens.
-As parents, it’s beneficial to relate with their student by understanding in which social media they participate and the people to whom they connect.
+As parents, it’s beneficial to relate with their students by understanding in which social media they participate and the people to whom they connect.
 So in this post, I help parents understand how to use TikTok to connect with kids.

 WHAT IS TIKTOK?